Skip to main content Skip to secondary navigation

 The Barnes lab uses cutting-edge structural biology methods to better understand the human immune response to pathogens.
 By exploring the structure of antibodies, and the molecules that trigger their production, the Barnes lab aims to develop antibody therapies and vaccines for viruses like SARS-CoV-2 and HIV.

-Research Areas: vaccines, structural biology
+Research areas: vaccines, structural biology

 Carolyn Bertozzi